DEMOCRAT SOMERVILLE FOR JUDGE

 I was inspired to become a lawyer after taking a history class.
 I was 17 years old and a junior at Kenwood Academy.
 The course was called Law in American Society.
 We discussed a landmark supreme court case called Brown v.
 Board of Education which was decided in 1954.
 The ruling of the Supreme Court declared racial segregation in public schools was unconstitutional.
 Thurgood Marshall argued the Brown decision before the Supreme Court.
 Thurgood Marshall eventually became the first Black Supreme Court Justice.
 I was the first person in my family to graduate from college.
 My parents never attended college, but learning about Brown v.
 Board of Education inspired me, and began my journey to become an attorney.
 As a lawyer, I wanted to fight for justice and fairness for all people, and I believed that every person deserved equitable justice under the law.

-In November 2025, I will have been a lawyer for 35 years.
+In November 2025, I celebrated being a lawyer for 35 years.
 I have litigated cases in both state and federal courts, and state and federal administrative agencies.
 I have an extensive and diverse legal background which includes personal injury, workers’ compensation, labor and employment, contract law, traffic, housing, property damage, and criminal law.
-I was an Administrative Law Judge for 8 years with the Illinois Department of Employment Security hearing appeals on claims for unemployment benefits.
-Currently, I work for Cabrini Green Legal Aid where I provide free legal representation to individuals who cannot afford an attorney.
-I have been working for the people of Cook County for 35 years ensuring they are treated fairly, and their rights are protected.

-In November 2025, I will have been a lawyer for 35 years.
+In November 2025, I celebrated being a lawyer for 35 years.
 I have litigated cases in both state and federal courts, and state and federal administrative agencies.
 I have an extensive and diverse legal background which includes personal injury, workers’ compensation, labor and employment, contract law, traffic, housing, property damage, and criminal law.
-I was an Administrative Law Judge for 8 years with the Illinois Department of Employment Security hearing appeals on claims for unemployment benefits.
-Currently, I work for Cabrini Green Legal Aid where I provide free legal representation to individuals who cannot afford an attorney.
-I have been working for the people of Cook County for 35 years ensuring they are treated fairly, and their rights are protected.